 What are the possible side effects of Quazepam TABLETS?

 Quazepam TABLETS may cause serious side effects including:

 - getting out of bed while not being fully awake and doing an activity that you do not know you are doing.
 See “What is the most important information I should know about Quazepam TABLETS?”

 - abnormal thoughts and behavior.
 Symptoms include more outgoing or aggressive behavior than normal, confusion, agitation, hallucinations, worsening of depression, and suicidal thoughts or actions.

 - memory loss

 - severe allergic reactions.
 Symptoms include swelling of the tongue or throat, and trouble breathing.
-Get emergency medical help right away if you have these symptoms after taking Quazepam.
+Get emergency medical help right away if you get these symptoms after taking Quazepam TABLETS.

-Call your healthcare provider right away if you have any of the above side effects or any other side effects that worry you while using Quazepam.
+Call your healthcare provider right away if you have any of the above side effects or any other side effects that worry you while using Quazepam TABLETS.